 Hawkins serves on the board of directors of the Helping Florence (S.C.)
-Flourish organziation and is co-chair of the group's Racial Bridging Unit.
-He served as a member of the NCBWA Southeast Region Committee in 2018.
+Flourish organization and is co-chair of the group's Racial Bridging Unit.
+He served as a member of the NCBWA Southeast Region Committee in 2018 and 2019.
 He represented FMU at the 2018 Savannah Grove Elementary School STEAM Career Fair, talking with six-graders about careers in athletics.

 Steve Rushin, SI columnist